QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 | Use Door Check Feature | Enable if the transition between Rooms uses doors.
 Helps with determining reverb on different door open states. |
 | Gobal Parameter Door Check? | Leave `Disabled`. *Unsure what it does.* |
 | Doors Open | *Unable to modify, but within the official editor, is auto populated via the Construction script.* |

+>The 'IN' part of the BP can be identified by the white spline line inside the box when the BP is UNSELECTED.
+{: .prompt-info }

 >Distance Along Spline Threshold, Min/Max Range OUTSIDE/INSIDE can be edited but should be left default values.
 {: .prompt-info }